Unlucky 13 (Plus 100): The Coronation of the Last Russian Tsar

 This thread provides discussion and detail about the Tsar’s coronation.Filed under Historical Royals, Russian Royals

-Tagged Alix of Hesse and by Rhine, Anniversary, Coronation, Nicholas II.
+Tagged Alix of Hesse and by Rhine, Anniversary, Coronation, Nicholas II of Russia.